maxpohlman/maxpohlman.github.io/resume.md

 --------------------

-* 5 years experience coding in R. Well versed in data cleaning, manipulation, analysis, and visualization via ggplot.
+* 5 years experience coding in R. Well versed in data cleaning, manipulation, analysis, and visualization via ggplot, R-Markdown, and R-Shiny.

 * Advanced usage of Microsoft Excel for things such as pivot tables, solver, and macros